umbraco/UmbracoDocs/Reference/Security/index-v9.md

 ### Custom password check

-In most cases [External login providers (OAuth)](external-login-providers.md) will meet the needs of most users when needing to authenticate with external resources but in some cases you may need to only change how the username and password credentials are checked.
+In most cases [External login providers (OAuth)](external-login-providers/index-v9.md) will meet the needs of most users when needing to authenticate with external resources but in some cases you may need to only change how the username and password credentials are checked.

 This is typically a legacy approach to validating credentials with external resources but it is possible.

-You are able to check the username and password against your own credentials store by implementing a [`IBackOfficeUserPasswordChecker`](custom-password-checker.md).
+You are able to check the username and password against your own credentials store by implementing a [`IBackOfficeUserPasswordChecker`](custom-password-checker-v9.md).

-#### Authenticating with Active Directory credentials

-If you are using a network based Azure Directory (not Azure Active Directory), we have set up a guide on how to [connect the backoffice to Active Directory](authenticate-with-AD.md).
-It can be done using the  `ActiveDirectoryBackOfficeUserPasswordChecker`.

 ## Sensitive data on members